-WhatsUp Gold Settings

-- Server.
-Select a WhatsUp Gold Server (endpoint) to which WhatsConnected will export the topology map.
-You can click browse (...) to open the WhatsUp Gold Remote Servers dialog and Add, Edit, Copy, or Delete WhatsUp Gold remote servers that maps can be exported to. - WhatsUp Gold nodes.
+- 6 Enter the appropriate information: - WhatsUp Gold Settings - Server.
+This information is auto-filled.
+It indicates the WhatsUp Gold server to which WhatsConnected will export the topology map. - WhatsUp Gold nodes.
 Indicates the number of monitored devices and the maximum number of nodes available on the current WhatsUp Gold license. - Whats Connected nodes.
 Indicates the number of WhatsConnected nodes that have been exported to WhatsUp Gold and the maximum number of nodes available on the current WhatsConnected license. - Nodes to export count.
 Indicates the number of new nodes that will be added to WhatsUp Gold by this export and the total nodes to be added to WhatsUp Gold by this export.